Privilger/robotics2019_project_LifeRobot/README.md

 System Description

-The system contains 6 components:
+The system contains 4 components:

 * MoveIt framework that is used to control the manipulator to grasp the object.

-* Cartographer algorithm to build a map.

-* Move base ros package that is used to navigate the robot to the target place where the object should be grasped.

 * AprilTag 3 visual fiducial detection algorithm is used to obtain the object pose.